 The Penny Hoarder has a great staff of writers.
 They feature content from freelance and other writers who are experts in their topics.
 You can spend a lot of time on this site and never see the same thing twice.
 I highly recommend you visit them.

-These 25 blogs are what we feel represent the best of the personal-finance blogging community.
-Many others could make a case for being included.
-Personal finance is just that person.
-These 25 are our personal favorites.
+These blogs are what we feel represent the best of the personal-finance blogging community.
+Others could make a case for being included.
+These are our personal favorites.

 We hope you enjoy these and find blogs you may not have known.